 - What we want to do is, make it publicly available.
 Just Right-click on the uploaded file and choose Share.

-- In the pop-up, click on Advanced button.
+- (optional) In the pop-up, click on Advanced button.

-- Now in the new pop-up, click on change.
+- (optional) Now in the new pop-up, click on change.

-- Now, select any one of the two public options.
+- (optional) Now, select any one of the two public options.

-- Next, just click on Save button and in the previous pop-up, hit Done.
+- (optional) Next, just click on Save button and in the previous pop-up, hit Done.

-- Now, right-click on the file and choose the Get shareable link option.
-Save the link as you’ll be needing it.
+- Right-click on the file and choose to Get shareable link get a shareable link, copy it.

 Now you have your PDF ready.